hashicorp/vagrant/website/source/vmware/reseller.html.md

 ## Volume Pricing

 We offer volume pricing when purchasing 1 or more sets of 150 licenses.
-If you or your organization plans to purchase 1 or more sets of 150 license, please contact sales@hashicorp.com to learn more about volume discounts before making your purchase.
+If you or your organization plans to purchase 1 or more sets of 150 licenses, please contact sales@hashicorp.com to learn more about volume discounts before making your purchase.